mbborromeo/react-to-do-list/README.md

 ### TO DO

-- Completed order toggle stuffs up order of list, ie. no longer ordered by ID
+- Unit Testing
 - improve code performance & reduce re-rendering
-- Unit Testing
-- Edit/update functionality
+- include Edit/update functionality
-- lint checking
 - feedback message of when an item has been added
 - CSS style, so add field is pinned to top
 - publish to GitHub Pages